Wehzie/hwr-2021/data/DATA.md

 The pipeline automatically downloads all training data.
 Ensure that the `.env` file is present in the project's root directory to make downloading from password protected sources possible.
-We use a train-dev-test split of 80%-10%-10% for all data.
+We use a train-dev-test split of 80%-10%-10% for all labelled data.
+We plan to use a dev-test split of 50%-50% for unlabelled fragment data.

 To load all data run the following command.